 Visual Charts Included

 This sweater is worked in a top-down seamless yoke style with fair isle colorwork.
-The body of the sweater is worked continuous without joining.
+The body of the sweater is worked continuously without joining.
 It is important to place a stitch marker at the beginning of the round to keep track of rounds.

 CROCHET & TAG